Museum & Education

 The Fed in Your Classroom

 This online program covers the core functions of the Federal Reserve as well as information about Fed careers.
-A knowledgeable Fed Ambassador will walk students through an interactive slideshow and answer questions in real time.
+A knowledgeable Fed Ambassador will lead students through an interactive slideshow and answer questions in real time.

 Available for middle school (35–40 minutes) and high school (45 minutes) students.